 Kimberly is a member of the District of Columbia bar.
 She earned her Juris Doctor in 2002 from George Mason University School of Law.
 She earned her Bachelor of Arts in 1998 from Rutgers University, where she was an Undergraduate Associate of the Eagleton Institute of Politics.

-Kimberly lives in Herndon, Virginia, with her husband, Ian, and their four children.
+Kimberly lives in Herndon, Virginia, with her husband, Ian, and their five children.